elastisys/compliantkubernetes/docs/adr/0011-let-upstream-projects-handle-crds.md

 ## Detailed Audit

-A detailed audit was performed of all CRDs in Compliant Kubernetes on 2021-04-27.
+A detailed audit was performed of all CRDs in Welkin on 2021-04-27.

 As a summary, all projects encourage installing CRDs as part of standard `helm install`.
 Most projects encourage following manual migration steps to handle CRDs.
 Some projects handle CRD upgrades.